Bionus/imgbrd-grabber/docs/docs/filename.md

 ## Introduction

-If you want to download lots of images at the same time and have each of them be downloaded in a different location or having a different filename, you have to first tell the program which filename format to use.
+If you want to download lots of images at the same time and have each of them be downloaded in a different location or have a different filename, you have to first tell the program which filename format to use.

 The program has many tokens to use to ensure different and unique filenames, you can find an exhaustive list [below](#available-tokens).

-The most basic tokens are `md5` (an image unique identifier across all websites), `id` (an image unique identifier on a given website) and `ext` (the image's extension).
+The most basic tokens are `md5` (an image unique identifier across all websites), `id` (an image unique identifier on a given website), and `ext` (the image's extension).
 Each token should be written between percent signs (`%`) to differentiate it from plain text.
 So if you want to use the `md5` token in your filename, you have to write `%md5%`.

 ### Examples